1992 Australian Open – Men's singles

 Jim Courier defeated Stefan Edberg in the final, 6–3, 3–6, 6–4, 6–2 to win the men's singles tennis title at the 1992 Australian Open.
+It was his first Australian Open title and second major singles title overall.

 Boris Becker was the defending champion, but lost in the third round to John McEnroe.

-Future world No. 1 Pat Rafter made his first major appearance.
+Future world No. 1 and two-time major singles champion Pat Rafter made his first major appearance.